AntonioCampus/x64_masm_keylog/README.md

 # About
 The code itself is a simple keylog that use windows hooks, however it has been entirely written in x64 assembly (masm).
-The code implement manual resulution of all apis by using api hashing technique with ror13 hasing algorithm.
+The code implement manual resolution of all apis by using api-hashing technique with ror13 hashing algorithm.